Raise your hand if you L-O-V-E Pinterest?

 With Smart Mom Ideas, I originally had several keywords like parenting tips, pregnancy tips, frugal living and organizing tips.

-But, I recently cut all of that out and niched down to just parenting tips.
+But, I recently cut all of that out and niched down to just parenting tip & pregnancy tips.

 4. Optimize Your Bio Description